Optimal Fairness Scheduling for Coded Caching in Multi-AP Wireless Local Area Networks: The ``Random Greedy Association" Algorithm

 \section{The ``Random Greedy Association" Algorithm}

-In this section, we provide a novel scheduling algorithm which we call \emph{Random Greedy Association (RGA)} to find a sub-optimal solution to the optimization problem~\eqref{eq:optimization_problem_main}.
-The proposed algorithm has low computational overhead and is applicable to large-scale networks with multiple helpers.
+We propose a novel scheduling algorithm, called \emph{Random Greedy Association (RGA)} to find a sub-optimal solution to the optimization problem~\eqref{eq:optimization_problem_main}.
+This algorithm has low computational overhead and is applicable to large-scale networks with multiple helpers.
 Moreover, due to its underlying scheduling structure, it is applicable to dynamic network conditions where the users can move (and join/leave the network) freely or start/stop video streaming at any time.
+The pseudo-code of the proposed RGA solver is provided in Algorithm~\ref{alg:main_body_inline}.
+The description of new notations and their possible initial values (assigned with the $\textsc{Initialize}$ step) are as follows: 1) $\Bh_{\mathrm{on}}$ and $\Bh_{\mathrm{off}}$ include active and non-active helpers, respectively. $\Bh_{\mathrm{new}}$ also includes active helpers, but only the ones activated recently.
+Initially, all helpers are inactive; 2) $\Sfv(u_k)$ denotes the number of chunks served to user $u_k$ and is initialized to zero. $v_{\mathrm{limit}}$ is a control parameter: the algorithm stops when $\Sfv(u_k) \ge v_{\mathrm{limit}}$ ,$\forall k \in [K]$; 3) $\Bd $ denotes the \emph{degree vector}.
+Defining the degree of user $u_k$, denoted as $\Sfd(u_k)$, as the number of helpers $h_i$ for which $|\Sfx(h_i)-\Sfx(u_k)| \le r_{\mathrm{inter}}$, $\Bd[s]$ corresponds to $s$-th smallest degree $\Sfd(u_k)$ for all $k\in{[K]}$; 4) $\Bm_i$, $i \in [H]$, is a vector of size $L$, initialized to zero. $\Bm_i[l] = u_k$ only if helper $h_i$ is serving $u_k$ and $\SfL(u_k) = l$.
+Otherwise, it is zero; 5) Auxiliary variables $\Sft(h_i)$ represent the amount of time helper $h_i$ requires to serve users in $\Bm_i$.
+Also, $T$ is the total delivery time, initially set to zero; and 6) Auxiliary vector $\Bu_{\mathrm{cnd}}$, initially empty, is a placeholder for candid users to be served by the algorithm.